jmp3-codes/Claude_Financial_Advisor/README.md

 ### Changing Categories

-Edit the category list in `FINANCIAL_ADVISOR.md` (search for "Category Framework") to match your preferences.
+Edit the category list in `FINANCIAL_ADVISOR.md` (search for "Category Framework") and in `create_master_files.py` to match your preferences.
 The default categories are:
 - Housing
 - Transportation
 - Food & Dining